top of page

 Do I Need Shoe Inserts or Custom Orthotics?

-• Over-the-counter inserts: A great starting point for extra cushioning and arch support.
+• Over the counter inserts: A great starting point for extra cushioning and arch support.

 • Custom orthotics: Recommended for stubborn, recurring shin splints or significant gait imbalances identified by a professional.